BroadbandForum/usp/specification/architecture/index.md

 `"urn:bbf:usp:id:" authority-scheme ":" [authority-id] ":" instance-id`

-When used in the `to_id` and `from_id` of a USP Record, the namespace information is omitted, and the Endpoint ID is expressed as:
+When used anywhere else (e.g. in the `to_id` and `from_id` of a USP Record), the namespace information is omitted, and the Endpoint ID is expressed as:

 `authority-scheme ":" [authority-id] ":" instance-id`